 Behind the Label: A Blueprint for Safer Chemicals in the Marketplace.

-Environmental Defense Fund is working with companies like grocery chains, restaurants and food manufacturers to reduce and remove potentially unsafe additives in food.
+Environmental Defense Fund is working with companies like grocery chains, restaurants and food manufacturers to reduce and remove potentially unsafe additives and contaminants in food.

 Retailers and food manufacturers are beginning to pay attention, reformulating tens of billions of dollars of products.